wix-incubator/quix/docs/docs/installation.md

 Most of the configuration you'll need is done in the [.env](../../.env) configuration file.

 #### Presto
-By default, Quix works with demo Presto instance that runs inside Docker Compose. <br />
+By default, Quix works with demo Presto instance that runs inside Docker Compose.
 To work with your real Presto DB, change `PRESTO_API` URL.

 Note that you need to specify full URL, including protocol, port and API version.
 For example: `http://presto.my.domain:8181/v1`

 #### DB
 Quix also uses MySQL to store notebooks and other application data.
-Location of this data is specified by `DB_VOLUME_PATH`. <br />
+Location of this data is specified by `DB_VOLUME_PATH`.
 As an alternative, you can use an external MySQL database, by specifying some of the following variables:
 * DB_NAME - defaults to `quix`, must exist
 * DB_USER - defaults to `root`